sagemath/trac_to_gh/Issue 7839.md

 # Issue 7839: Failure to coerce q^(-1) into its own LaurentPolynomialRing

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7839

 Original creator: bump